actualmira/DevSecOps-EKS-CloudNative-Platform/README.md

 I restricted Root user to localhost only so that all database administration will require kubectl exec into the pod, which is logged on Kubernetes audit logs.
 This will prevent the risk of if port 3306 were ever accidentally exposed through a misconfigured NetworkPolicy or a cloud security group, an attacker cannot authenticate directly as root from outside the cluster.

 ### ConfigMap and manifest tampering
 At this stage, anyone with kubectl write access to the production namespace can apply any manifest including creating or modifying ConfigMaps.
 The current control is Git branch protection with GPG-signed commits, Pod ServiceAccounts having zero API permissions.
-I intend to close the gap as well by applying Cosign and OPA Gatekeeper signature validation alongside IAM-scoped kubectl access.
+I intend to close the gap by implementing IAM scoped kubectl access alongside OPA Gatekeeper constraint to reject manually created or updated ConfigMaps and strictly force all manifest deployment or edit to go through GitOps pipeline.

 ### StatefulSet for MariaDB and Deployment for DVWA